 MDF wood and solid wood are widely used in various industries and DIY.
-When compared, it can be difficult to choose one.
+When compared, it can be challenging to choose one.
 The best for you depends on your needs and preferences.
 Identify requirements and budget before looking for the product.
 Go through the research below.

 Solid wood and MDF have their pros and cons.
 Solid wood has its strengths.
 It is strong, sturdy, and features a beautiful natural grain pattern.
 If you are looking for durability, solid wood is a great choice.